pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 another Pod and/or used by multiple different Pods at the same time (if supported by the driver).
 The resource remains allocated as long as the ResourceClaim doesn't get deleted by the user.

+If a Pod references multiple claims managed by the same driver, then the driver can combine updating `UnsuitableNodes` for all of them, after considering all claims.

 ### API